 The Fund has built up assets over the years, and continues to receive contribution and other income.
 All of this must be invested in a suitable manner, which is the investment strategy.
 Investment strategy is set by the administering authority, after consultation with the employers and after taking investment advice.
-The precise mix, manager make up and target returns are set out in the Statement of Investment Principles (being replaced by an Investment Strategy Statement under new LGPS Regulations), which is available to members and employers.
+The precise mix, manager make up and target returns are set out in this Investment Strategy Statement under new LGPS Regulations, which is available to members and employers.